-- Each department must submit its vision, objectives policy and strategic interventions to be achieved in the next 2-3 years. - The Departments must ensure that their ADP is aligned with the following strategic/relevant documents which are briefly discussed in Annex IV. - Revised Punjab Growth Strategy, 2023. - Punjab Spatial Strategy, 2047. - RISE Punjab and its accompanying ADP prioritization framework. - Sustainable Development Goals (SDGs). - PLGA 2019 - Respective Sector Plans (Sectoral guidelines given in Annex V) - The proposed ADP schemes/projects must be inclusive, gender sensitive, equitable and participatory.
+- Each Department must submit its vision, objectives policy and strategic interventions to be achieved in the next 2-3 years. - ➤ The Departments must ensure that their ADP is aligned with the following strategic/relevant documents which are briefly discussed in Annex IV. - Revised Punjab Growth Strategy, 2023. - Punjab Spatial Strategy, 2047. - Sustainable Development Goals (SDGs). - PLGA - Respective Sector Plans (Sectoral guidelines given in Annex V) - The proposed ADP schemes/projects must be inclusive, gender sensitive, equitable and participatory.
 Officers from field formations / Bureau of Statistics (BOS) / research institutes should be involved to discuss evidence as well as on ground challenges and propose interventions that more effective and impactful.
-Academia, private sectors, civil society organizations, UN agencies, PERI, think tanks, experts on issues of marginalization (women, special persons, poor and minorities) should also be consulted.

-- The schemes/projects must focus on addressing the regional disparities and gaps. - While undertaking this exercise, Departments should also identify projects that support private sector development and are based on (a) Public-private Partnership (PPP) and (b) community / NGOs participation in terms of cost sharing or otherwise.
+Academia, private sectors, civil society organizations, UN agencies, PERI, think tanks, experts on issues of marginalization (women, special persons, poor and minorities) should also be consulted. - > The schemes/projects must focus on addressing the regional disparities and gaps. - While undertaking this exercise, Departments should also identify projects that support private sector development and are based on: